Customizing the in-app assistant¶

 In the Integrations view, to the right of the Alan voice field, click Change.

-In the languages list, select the language for the in-app assistant, the regional accent and the voice type.
+In the languages list, select the language for the AI assistant, the regional accent and the voice type.

-Use the slider to define the speaking rate (speed) in the range of 0.3-2.5, where 1 is normal speed.
-For example, to set the speaking rate to half as fast, drag the slider to 0.5; to set the speaking rate to twice as fast, drag the slider to 2.
+To define the speaking rate (speed), use the upper slider.
+You can select a value in the range 0.3 to 2.5, where 1 is normal speed.
+For example, to set the speaking rate to half as fast, drag the slider to 0.5.
+To set the speaking rate to twice as fast, drag the slider to 2.

 Default |